zupta/slate/source/index.html.md

 8. __Pickup Request API__: Recommend list of Courier Partners in priority order
 9. __Operation and Customer Feedback API__: Gives list of customer feedbacks and operations feedback on the tracking page.
 10. __NDR Action update API__: Updates the after NDR action directly on courier company's database.
+11. __Return Webhooks__: Track your return shipment using AWB and Courier Partner using webhooks (we give data on your endpoint).

 <!--We have language bindings in Shell, Ruby, PHP and Python!-->